marmelab/react-admin/docs/DataProviders.md

 };
 ```

-The following `dataProvider` extends an existing one and leverages [`withLifecycleCallbacks`](#adding-lifecycle-callbacks) to modify the `dataProvider.create()` and `dataProvider.update()` methods for the `posts` resource only with the [`beforeSave`](./withLifecycleCallbacks.md#beforesave) methods.
+The `dataProvider` example below modifies the `create` and `update` methods for the `posts` resource:

-It works as follows:
-- it grabs the Cloudinary signature to allow the autentication in the request;
+- Retrieves a Cloudinary signature.
-- it creates a new `FormData` object with the file received from the form;
+- Creates a `FormData` object with the file.
-- it sends this file to the Cloudinary API;
+- Sends the file to Cloudinary.
-- it populates the `params.picture` object with the data sent by Cloudinary;
+- Updates `params.picture` with the Cloudinary URL.
-- it returns the `params` object to allow the parent `dataProvider` to carry out its processes.

-An example is worth a thousand words:

 ```ts
 // dataProvider.ts